 Beach camping more your style?
 Check out Illinois Beach State Park, which offers the 6.5 miles of Lake Michigan shoreline.
 The spot also has marshes and hiking trails for you to explore on your trip.
 In the dunes area, you can discover more than 650 plant species.

-If you can’t decide between beach camping or a wooded camping experience, Indian Dunes State Park park offers the best of both worlds: a forest escape and towering, picturesque sand dunes.
+If you can’t decide between beach camping or a wooded camping experience, Indian Dunes State Park park offers the best of both worlds: A forest escape and towering, picturesque sand dunes.
 The campgrounds are less than a mile from the beach.
-Warning: this campground fills up quickly, so plan ahead.
+Warning, this campground fills up quickly, so plan ahead to secure a spot!

 Want more outdoor recreation recommendations in the Chicago area?
 Check out some of our previous posts below: